shinaegyo/cse15l-lab3/lab3.md

 <img width="555" alt="Screen Shot 2023-11-04 at 6 57 30 PM" src="https://github.com/shinaegyo/cse15l-lab3/assets/137027086/4859ee20-129b-44c1-8b6c-b1a915468ca7">

 The depth option performs a depth-first search while traversing the directory and lists the files in depth-first search order.
-The depth option is useful in `./technical/government/Env_Prot_Agen` because it ensured the deppest files were processed first, which is beneficial for specific order of directory processing.
+The depth option is useful in `./technical/government/Env_Prot_Agen` because it ensured the deepest files were processed first, which is beneficial for specific order of directory processing.

 <img width="540" alt="Screen Shot 2023-11-04 at 6 58 07 PM" src="https://github.com/shinaegyo/cse15l-lab3/assets/137027086/b81fb189-0393-4984-aa97-ee71b0c7d8d6">

 The depth option performs a depth-first search while traversing the directory and lists the files in depth-first search order.
-The depth option is useful in `./technical/government/About_LSC` because it ensured the deppest files were processed first, which is beneficial for specific order of directory processing.
+The depth option is useful in `./technical/government/About_LSC` because it ensured the deepest files were processed first, which is beneficial for specific order of directory processing.

 `-name option`